pagopa-archive/io-infrastructure-post-config/README.md

 >NOTE: Your helm client may not be in sync with the Tiller version installed on the server.
 In these case you can run *helm init --upgrade* to synchronize the two versions.

-## Folder structure

-The `kubernetes` folder contains a list of sub-folders, each generally representing an IO service.

-Few of these folders instead realize specific functions:

-* **system** - contains system services (look at the *deploy system services* paragraph below)

-* **configs** - helm configuration value files that extend the basic helm charts default values.
-Each file generally represents a deployment environment (i.e. dev, prod, ...)

 ## Deploy system services

 Following, are the instructions to deploy the system services needed by all IO applications to work.